Medicare Supplement Plans, or Medigap, work with Original Medicare to lower out-of-pocket costs.

-Furthermore, if your Medicare Part A or B plan is paying the bill, Part D does not provide coverage.
+Also, if your Medicare Part A or B plan is going to foot the bill, Part D does not offer coverage.

-You can be confident that all Medicare Prescription Drug Plans are required to post any changes to their formulary on their website.
-When drugs are removed from the Part D formulary, the insurance company must notify you.
+You can rest assured that all Medicare Prescription Drug Plans are required to publish any changes to its formulary on the plan’s website.
+The insurance company must also tell you when drugs are removed from the Part D formulary.

-All plans are prohibited from changing the drugs they provide or raising their prices between the start of the annual election period and 60 days after coverage begins.
-The only exception is if the FDA determines a drug is unsafe or if the manufacturer discontinues production.
+All plans are restricted from making changes to the drugs provided and making price changes between the beginning of the annual election period until 60 days after coverage begins.
+The only exception is if the FDA determines a drug is unsafe or the manufacturer ceases production of the drug.

-Any changes must also include the name of the drugs removed, the reason for the change, alternate drugs available, any cost sharing, and exceptions available.
+Also, any changes must include the name of the drugs removed, if the drug changes tiers, the reason for the change, alternate drugs available, any cost sharing, and exceptions available.